natashakhoblall/miniproject/README.md

 Collaboration
 o	Gitflow also offers more collaboration and feature branches which makes it easier for two+ developers to collaborate on the same feature or enhancements.
 This process makes it easy for other developers to see and follow each collaboration effectively.
 Support For Emergency Fixes
-o	GitFlow also supports something called ìhotfix branchesî.
+o	GitFlow also supports something called ‚Äúhotfix branches‚Äù.
 Essentially these hot fix branches can be useds to make an emergency change.

 Commit-